40 g Raw lacquer (Ki urushi) / Branch lacquer (Seshime urushi)

 Roiro urushi (black lacquer) is used in the Japanese lacquer technique for surface coating and as a basis for scattering of silver.

-Transparent lacquer (Syuai urushi) is mixed 1 : 1 with colored uruschi (here red lacquer)
+Transparent lacquer transluzent laquer - (Syuai urushi / Hakushita urushi) is mixed 1 : 1 with colored urushi (here red lacquer)

 Aka urushi also called Shu urushi (red lacquer) is used in the Japanese lacquer technique for surface coating and as a basis for scattering of gold powder.